 Welcome to Martin Community College!
-On behalf of the administration, faculty, staff, students, and the Board of Trustees we thank you for choosing MCC.
+On behalf of the faculty, staff, students, administration, and the Board of Trustees we thank you for choosing MCC.
 Our primary mission is building better futures by helping you succeed in your academic and career endeavors.

 MCC offers something for everyone.
 You can take courses in a variety of formats, and we will gladly help you find the format that best fits your lifestyle.
 You can participate in traditional classroom settings where you meet your fellow students and instructors in person, or if you prefer, online instruction is also available.
-Students attend Martin Community College because we offer courses that lead to transfer and jobs, and all our support services are dedicated to assisting you through college to graduation day.
+Students attend MCC because we offer courses that lead to jobs and also further education.
+Support services are dedicated to assist you from enrollment to graduation.

-Our outstanding faculty and staff are here to help you be successful whether you are attending short-term technical certificate programs, pursuing an associate degree or taking community activity classes.
+Our outstanding faculty and staff are here to help you be successful whether you are attending short-term technical certificate programs, pursuing an associate degree, or taking community activity classes.
 MCC is dedicated to helping you move forward into the future that is right for you.

 We will do our part to help you succeed, but you, as a student, will need to do your part in order to realize this successful future.
 You will need to accept the challenges placed before you by your instructors.
-To receive the greatest benefit of your time at MCC, you will need to attend your classes, participate in class discussions and projects, meet the timeline demands of assignments, bring your individual thoughts, ideas, and questions with you into the classroom, and participate in student organizations and activities.
+To receive the greatest benefit of your time at MCC, you will need to attend your classes; participate in class discussions and projects; meet the timeline demands of assignments; bring your individual thoughts, ideas, and questions with you into the classroom; and participate in student organizations and activities.